Syfilis i Danmark 2023: En dybdegående status - Nordic Tests ApS

 Syphilis in Denmark 2023: An in -depth status

-Syphilis is a sexually transmitted infection that continues to constitute a health challenge in Denmark.
-According to the State Serum Institute (SSI), by 2023, 649 cases of syphilis were registered, which marks a continued high incidence of the disease in the country.
+Syphilis is a sexually transmitted infection that continues to pose a public health challenge in Denmark.
+According to the Statens Serum Institut (SSI), 649 cases of syphilis were recorded in 2023, marking a persistently high incidence of the disease in the country.

 Increase among heterosexuals

-While men who have sex with men (MSM) still constitute a significant proportion of syphilist traps (66%), a worrying increase has been observed among heterosexual infected.
-By 2023, this group made up 30% of cases, an increase from 27% in 2022.: Contentreference [OAICITE: 0] {index = 0}
+While men who have sex with men (MSM) still account for a significant proportion of syphilis cases (66%), a worrying increase has been observed among heterosexual transmissions.
+In 2023, this group accounted for 30% of cases, up from 27% in 2022.

 Geographical distribution and sources of infection

-The vast majority of syphilist cases in 2023 were acquired in Denmark (88%).
-Among the foreign sources of infection, Germany, Thailand, Spain and the United States were the most frequent countries. : Contentreference [oaicite: 1] {index = 1}
+The vast majority of syphilis cases in 2023 were acquired in Denmark (88%).
+Among foreign sources of infection, Germany, Thailand, Spain, and the USA were the most common countries.

 Syphilis and HIV

-110 cases were reported where patients with syphilis were also HIV-positive.
+There were 110 reported cases where patients with syphilis were also HIV-positive.
 Of these, seven were newly diagnosed, including six MSM and one trans woman.
-This emphasizes the importance of regular testing for both infections of risk groups. : Contentreference [oaicite: 2] {index = 2}
+This underscores the importance of regular testing for both infections in high-risk groups.

 Syphilis among pregnant women

-By 2023, ten cases of syphilis were identified in pregnant women through screening programs.
-Of these, two were not reported, indicating the need for increased attention to proper reporting and follow -up. : Contentreference [oaicite: 3] {index = 3}
+In 2023, ten cases of syphilis in pregnant women were identified through screening programmes.
+Of these, two were not reported, indicating a need for increased attention to correct reporting and follow-up.

-To reduce the number of syphilist cases, it is crucial with increased information about safe sex, regular testing and early treatment.
-The health authorities call for people at risk groups to be tested regularly and seek treatment in case of suspected infection.
+To reduce the number of syphilis cases, it is crucial to increase awareness about safe sex, regular testing and early treatment.
+Health authorities encourage people in risk groups to get tested regularly and to seek treatment if they suspect infection.

 Back to blog